joshuarome/Computer-science/bob.md

 [insert screenshots]

 ## Task 5

+To evaluate success of my app, each task will be set to multiple specification points:

+1. It must be time efficiant; all time used sparingly
+2. It must be developed with a reasonable amount of efficiancy
+3. The output must be tested
+4. The output must eventually work as planned

+- Task 1: Task 1

+///////////////////////////////////////////////

 Over all, the success of my application has been great. it's not only programmed and designed efficiently but is also extremely useful to a university member:

 Task Evaluations: